 - Catfish: You will need to bottom fish for these.
 I haven’t seen any pulled out in person but a body of water like this will certainly have them.

 - Pacu: They are in here some where, or were at least.
 To a decent 10lb size by the look of them as well.
 They will eat anything, and may be the reason along with the gar you see some fish jump out of the water.
 In this lake they are outnumbered by Tilapia who will get to the bait first.
 It maybe worth moving away from bread and putting some shrimp ( little chunks) on to a sharp hook and pulling it through the water.
 These look very similar to Red bellied piranha and are equally aggressive so you can take a photo and send it home to have a little fun.

 - Alligator Gar: This one is a rumor I will follow up on.
 You are going to need some dead bait, sharp hooks and patience to try to net this fish.
 I haven’t seen one just heard there are a few in the lake.
 With so many other fish they certainly should have some predator fish to keep their numbers in check.

 What Gear Do You Need At Happy Fish Farm Hong Kong

-Its a lake, about 60 metres long by 40 metres wide.
+Its a lake, about 60 meters long by 40 meters wide.
 SO no huge casting gear is needed here. for ease when i take my own gear i take telescopic budget rods and a little tackle box to do running repairs as needed.
 You can check out our article on the best budget telescopic rods ( so much easier on public transport in a busy city.) or you can check out the amazon link below which is the one we have (two versions actually)

 We would suggest barbless hooks here to protect the fish, and most of the gear you hire is barbless as well.